neok/oioi-documentation/docs/glossary.rst

 .. note:: A CDR may be sent by a CPO before the session finished.
           For example to inform the EMP of a started session.

+.. _glossary-charging-key:

+Charging Key
+    The charging key is an RFID token that authenticates an :ref:`EV <glossary-ev>` driver at a :ref:`charging station <glossary-charging-station>`.

 .. _glossary-static-data:

 Static data